 If you create a trust, you can specify how and when your funds can be utilized.
-For example, trust funds may be used for a down payment on a home or beneficiaries may access one third of the funds at age 30.
+For example, trust funds may be used for a down payment on a home or beneficiaries may access one-third of the funds at age 30.
 In your current documents, it’s likely you gave your former spouse important roles as executor, successor trustee, and powers of attorney for healthcare and property.
 You will want to consider appointing different agents.
 Most people do not want their former spouses making critical decisions for them including whether to administer life-saving treatments in emergencies.
 As your children mature, you may want to consider appointing them as agents.

 Reevaluate Insurance Needs

 In addition to your wealth transfer plan, your insurance needs may have changed as a result of the divorce.
 Depending on the division of assets, you may need less insurance.
 In the settlement agreement, perhaps you agreed to obtain and keep a certain amount of life insurance in force.
-It’s always important to reevaluate your insurance coverage, but especially after a divorce is finalized.
+It’s always important to reevaluate your insurance coverage, especially after a divorce is finalized.

 List of Smaller Tasks

 In addition to creating a new financial plan for yourself as an individual, there are multiple smaller tasks.
-For example, it’s important to run your credit reports to ensure that joint accounts were cancelled.
+For example, it’s important to run your credit reports to ensure that joint accounts were canceled.
 Each credit agency is required by law to provide one free report each year.
-Be sure to change all of your passwords to increase the security of accounts and social media.
+Be sure to change all of your passwords to increase the security of your accounts and social media.

 It’s important to organize and take ownership of your finances following a divorce settlement.
-You may be assuming new roles as individual investor and protector of your wealth.
+You may be assuming new roles as an individual investor and protector of your wealth.
 With the right support, this process can be empowering.
 Once your new financial plan is in place, take a deep breath and congratulate yourself.
 Brighter times are ahead!